bolinocroustibat/artificial-non-intelligence-frontend/README.md

 Add Heroku app as origin, if necessary:
 `heroku git:remote -a artificial-non-intelligence`

-Deploy with:
+Deploy the `heroku` branch on Heroku origin, with:
-`git push heroku main`
+`git push heroku heroku`